Charmve/Mirror-Glass-Detection/README.md

 <div align=center>
   <img src="./MirrorGlassDetection_files/image002.jpg">
   <p>
+    Figure 2.
 Problems with glass in existing vision tasks.
 In depth prediction, existing method [16] wrongly predicts the depth of the scene behind the glass, instead of the depth to the glass (1st row of (b)).
 For instance segmentation, Mask RCNN [9] only segments the instances behind the glass, not aware that they are actually behind the glass (2nd row of (b)).
 Besides, if we directly apply an existing singe-image reflection removal (SIRR) method [36] to an image that is only partially covered by glass, the non-glass region can be corrupted (3rd row of (b)).
 GDNet can detect the glass (c) and then correct these failure cases (d).
   </p>
 </div>
 <br>